-Any late assignments may incur a late penalty.
-I will accept late work up to the end of the following module (2-3 days) with a deduction of 10% (of the total points) for each day (i.e. if your work is graded at 90% and it is 2 days late you will receive a grade of 70%).
-After this, NO late work will be accepted without a written excuse.
-If you have a written excuse from a doctor (for illness) or family member (for a family emergency) AND let the instructor know within the acceptable late submission deadline, you will not be penalized for late work as long as it is handed in by a re-scheduled date.
-If you have a preexisting conflict with one of the scheduled exams, any discussion with the instructor regarding rescheduling must be made at least one week prior to the exam.
+I will accept late submissions for assignments and discussions up to one week after the original deadline with a deduction of 5% (of the total points) for each day late (i.e. if your work is graded at 90% and it is 3 days late you will receive a grade of 75%).
+This policy DOES NOT APPLY TO MODULE QUIZZES which must be turned in by the scheduled end of the module (scheduled due date).
+No work will be accepted after the one-week late submission window without permission from the instructor.
+Schedule conflicts/deadline extensions discussed with the instructor in advancewill be considered on a case by case basis.
+If you have a written excuse from a doctor (for illness) or family member (for a family emergency) AND let the instructor know within a week of the assignment being due, you will not be penalized for late work as long as it is handed in by a re-scheduled date.
+If you have a preexisting conflict with one of the scheduled exams, any discussion with the instructor regarding re-scheduling must be made at least one week prior to the exam.
 In case of sudden illness or family emergency, please notify the instructor as soon as possible (within no more than 1 week).
 Appropriate documentation may be required.
-No make-ups will be permitted for other, unexcused absences.
-Because summer B term is so time compressed (2-3 days per module) each student will be allowed late submission (within the defined acceptable time for late submissions) on one module without penalty.